Stratfor to settle class action suit over hack

 Under the settlement terms, Stratfor does not admit any "wrongdoing, fault, violation of law or liability of any kind."
 A spokesman for Stratfor did not immediately return a request for comment.

-The settlement called for Stratfor to offer class members who opt in to it one month of free access to its service, worth $29.08, and an electronic book published by Stratfor called "The Blue Book," priced at $12.99.
+The settlement called for Stratfor to offer class members who opt in to it one month of free access to its service, worth $29.08 (18.66 pounds), and an electronic book published by Stratfor called "The Blue Book," priced at $12.99.
 The two together may cost Stratfor approximately $1.75 million, according to estimates in the settlement.

 The settlement also calls on Stratfor to pay for a credit monitoring service for class members who ask for it, as well as to continue paying for additional security to protect its networks.
 A $400,000 lump sum will go to paying plaintiff attorneys and various fees.